History of Britney Spears in Timeline

 2003: MTV Video Music Awards Performance

-Britney Spears' 2003 MTV Video Music Awards performance was praised for its captivating dance routines and overall entertainment value.
+Britney Spears' 2003 MTV Video Music Awards performance was lauded.

-2003: Comments on President George W. Bush and Iraq War
+2003: Comments on President George W. Bush and the Iraq War

-In 2003, Britney Spears commented on President George W. Bush and the Iraq War, expressing trust in the president's decisions, which were later included in Michael Moore's documentary.
+In 2003, Britney Spears commented on President George W. Bush and the Iraq War, expressing trust in the president's decisions.

-In 2003, Britney Spears released her album In the Zone, continuing with a more mature and provocative style.
+In 2003, Britney Spears released her album In the Zone.

-In 2003, People cited Britney Spears as one of the 50 Most Beautiful People, recognizing her physical attractiveness.
+In 2003, People magazine cited Britney Spears as one of the 50 Most Beautiful People.

-VH1 cited Britney Spears among its choices on the 200 Greatest Pop Culture Icons in 2003.
+In 2003, VH1 recognized Britney Spears as one of the 200 Greatest Pop Culture Icons.

 January 2004: Marriage to Jason Allen Alexander

-In January 2004, Britney Spears married Jason Allen Alexander in Las Vegas, Nevada.
+In January 2004, Britney Spears married her childhood friend Jason Allen Alexander in Las Vegas, Nevada.
 The marriage was annulled 55 hours later.

-In June 2004, Britney Spears canceled the Onyx Hotel Tour after injuring her left knee during a music video shoot for "Outrageous".
+In June 2004, Britney Spears canceled her Onyx Hotel Tour after injuring her left knee during the music video shoot for "Outrageous".
+She underwent surgery and rehabilitation.

 July 2004: Engagement to Kevin Federline

-In July 2004, Britney Spears became engaged to dancer Kevin Federline, three months after they met.
+In July 2004, Britney Spears became engaged to dancer Kevin Federline, whom she had met three months earlier.

 September 18, 2004: Wedding Ceremony with Kevin Federline

-On September 18, 2004, Britney Spears held a wedding ceremony with Kevin Federline, but they were not legally married until three weeks later.
+On September 18, 2004, Britney Spears and Kevin Federline held a wedding ceremony.

-October 2004: Release of Curious Perfume and Career Break
+October 2004: Career Break and Release of Curious Perfume

 November 2004: Release of Greatest Hits: My Prerogative